 The pictures you add to the landing page should support its message.
 So, if you are introducing your new product, add its image.
 Are you offering something intangible?
 Then find a related picture/video that will induce emotions.

 Now let’s study some high-converting landing page examples that employ visuals.

-This is another example when visuals give a more in-depth insight into what the user gets after downloading a toolbox.
+This is another example of when visuals give a more in-depth insight into what the user gets after downloading a toolbox.
 A laptop has a strong connection with something digital, and the posters below show what’s inside the deal.

 Yes, you’ve heard it right.
 We advise mentioning some pain points.
 In the end, it’s not only about happiness and unicorns.

 Yet don’t take it too straightforward.
 You don’t need to write about hardships only.
 Instead, show how your service can help or why your product makes users’ lives easier.
 Also, feel free to appeal to the good old FOMO (fear of missing out).

 How can you implement natively-placed pain points on your landing page?

 - Think of the difficulties your target audience may face.
 Mention this couple of times, and don’t forget to offer a solution.